-We do not have this information at present.
-How many Local Authorities in Wales have signed up to the Code of Practice - Ethical Employment in supply Chains, and of those signed 0F Oct 2017 up how many pay the voluntary Real Living Wage as set by the 05-Oct-2017 Living Wage Foundation which is calculated on actual living costs What Strategic Overview is undertaken for large scale contract Procurement utilise theWelsh Government supplier qualification information database (SQuID) as a standard template for assessing bidders.
-For large scale contracts our finance department assess financial standing of bidders and there is a panel for evaluations consisting of procurement, finance, technical and operational staff to ensure due diligence. other Local Authorities. procurement, infance, technical and operational staff to ensure due diligence.
-Members wished to make the following comments and conclusions: Members recommended that the Authority engage with the local In the event that it is disposing of buildings with heritage features which may be of interest to the local community, Property Services can incorporate contact with the Town and Community owned buildings are demolished and allow an opportunity to retain 1 councils, within its marketing strategy. the heritage of the Community.
-Members recommended that a written plan be drawn up well in advance with clear timelines on the consultation period so that all consultees are clear on the timings involved in the process.
-Members were concerned that there was a lot of land in the Property Services will establish whether there are opportunities to work with the Welsh Borough that had been left in a poor visible state after the building Government to seek support in improving the physical appearance of the environment in the had been demolished but not disposed of.
-The Committee vicinity of its demolished properties. supported the Directorates desire for Welsh Government intervention to aide with making communities more aesthetically pleasing when a building has been demolished.
+1 We do not have this information at present.
+How many Local Authorities in Wales have signed up to the Code of Practice - Ethical Employment in supply Chains, and of those signed up how many pay the voluntary Real Living Wage as set by the Living Wage Foundation which is calculated on actual living costs What Strategic Overview is undertaken for large scale contract Procurement utilise the Welsh Government supplier qualification information database (SQuID) awarding to ensure due diligence such as reputational issues of as a standard template for assessing bidders.
+For large scale contracts our finance department assess financial standing of bidders and there is a panel for evaluations consisting of procurement, finance, technical and operational staff to ensure due diligence.
+Manuhana wished to make the following comments and Members wished to make the following comments and conclusions: Members recommended that the Authority engage with the local In the event that it is disposing of buildings with heritage features which may be of interest to the local community, Property Services can incorporate contact with the Town and Community owned buildings are demolished and allow an opportunity to retain the heritage of the Community.
+Members recommended that a , 6 6, written plan be drawn up well in advance with clear timelines on the consultation period so that all consultees are clear on the timings involved in the process.
+Members were concerned that there was a lot of land in the Property Services will establish whether there are opportunities to work with the Welsh Government to seek support in improving the physical appearance of the environment in the · vicinity of its demolished properties. supported the Directorates desire for Welsh Government intervention to aide with making communities more aesthetically pleasing when a building has been demolished.
 Rationalisation of the